-MEFTAGESIC-P Suspension is contraindicated in the following:
+MEFTAGESIC Tablets are contraindicated in the following:

-- Known or suspected hypersensitivity to paracetamol or to mefenamic acid or to any component of this formulation. - Pre-existing asthma and aspirin-sensitive asthma. - Active ulceration/bleeding or chronic inflammation of upper or lower GI tract. - Pre-existing renal disease/obstructive uropathy. - Last trimester of pregnancy. - Treatment of peri-operative pain during coronary artery bypass graft (CABG) surgery.
+- Known or suspected hypersensitivity to mefenamic acid or to paracetamol or to any component of this formulation. - Pre-existing asthma and aspirin-sensitive asthma. - Active ulceration/bleeding or chronic inflammation of upper or lower GI tract. - Pre-existing renal disease/obstructive uropathy. - Last trimester of pregnancy. - Treatment of peri-operative pain during coronary artery bypass graft (CABG) surgery.